-In the UK, this goal remains an aspiration rather than a reality.
-Perhaps understandably so, as in order for this necessary goal to be achieved, we need to go beyond curriculum add-ons to radically reconsider our problematic education system and envision alternative possibilities.
+In order for this goal to be achieved, we need to go beyond simple curriculum add-ons to radically reimagine our problematic education system and envision alternative possibilities.
 It requires big thinking and deep questioning.

-We designed and led a coalition-wide workshop to reconnect members to the vision and envision how this could practically manifest within a system of learning and education.
+We designed and led a coalition-wide workshop to reconnect members to the vision and to unify the disparate visions, ideas, and expectations of the 100+ members into shared consensus.
 We explored several questions, including: What is the purpose of education within society?
 What aspects of life should education prepare learners for?
 What will the needs of future learners be?
 What should our approach to learning look like?
 What is the role of the teacher?
 How can we ensure a plurality of perspectives are taught?
 How do we define what is valued?
 How do we ensure that aspects which should not be measured are valued?
 What is the purpose of assessment?